sambacha/hardhat-spark/README.md

 # Mortar

-Mortar is solidity tool for building, deploying, versioning and changing of Ethereum smart contract infrastructure.
+Mortar is a solidity tool for building, deploying, versioning and changing of Ethereum smart contract infrastructure.

 # Glossary